Lord's Day: Methodism

+The sign of this Wesleyan Methodist church displays the times for the Sunday morning service of worship and Sunday evening service of worship, consistent with the historical First-day Sabbatarian doctrine of Methodism to keep the Lord's Day holy.
+The midweek Wednesday prayer service (a common Methodist observance) is indicated on the sign as well.

 The General Rules of the Methodist Church requires "attending upon all the ordinances of God" including "the public worship of God".
 Methodist churches have historically observed the Lord's Day devoutly with a morning service of worship, along with an evening service of worship.
 The founder of Methodism, John Wesley, stated "This 'handwriting of ordinances' our Lord did blot out, take away, and nail to His cross.
 But the moral law contained in the Ten Commandments, and enforced by the prophets, He did not take away ....
 The moral law stands on an entirely different foundation from the ceremonial or ritual law ....
 Every part of this law must remain in force upon all mankind and in all ages."
 This is reflected in the doctrine of Methodist denominations, such as the Allegheny Wesleyan Methodist Connection, which in its 2014 Discipline teaches that the Lord's Day "be observed by cessation from all unnecessary labor, and that the day be devoted to divine worship and rest."
 In explicating the Fourth Commandment, a prominent Methodist catechism states:

 To keep holy means that no unnecessary work or travel be done on this day.
 It is a day of rest and worship, a day of Bible reading and prayer.
 We must not buy, sell, or bargain on Sunday, which is the Lord's day.

 The Book of Discipline of the Evangelical Methodist Church Conference reflects this, teaching: